tfroescher/orchide-builder/README.md

 1. Configure the Ansible collection

     1. Create a new configuration file from an existing one in the res folder
-       * for latest version copy a file with *date version*
+       * for the latest version, copy a file with *date version*
-       * for a list of collections with specific version copy a file with Ansible version
+       * for a list of collections with specific version, copy a file with Ansible version
     1. Add / remove collections you want
 1. Run
     ```shell